 Trail work is hard, physical labor.
 It involves working with hand tools, and getting dirty is guaranteed.
 The crews work eight- or nine-hour days, rain or shine, hot or cold, regardless of black flies, mosquitoes, and other insects.
 During the course of the crew season, the weather can vary from sweaty, summertime heat to freezing, winter-like cold.

 On The Site

 Appalachian Trail crews are led by experienced, professional crew leaders eager to pass along trail-work and backcountry skills.
-Camp coordinators supervise life at base camp and provides administrative and logistical support.
-Some camp coordinators serve as assistant crew leaders in the field.
-Applications for seasonal Trail crew staff are available in November and December under Job Opportunities
+Camp Coordinators supervise life at base camp and provide administrative and logistical support.
+Some Camp Coordinators serve as Assistant Crew Leaders in the field.
+Applications for seasonal Trail crew staff are available in the winter under Job Opportunities

 .
 The application deadline is January 31.
-ATC club members may join the crews in the field and may be involved in project administration.
+Appalachian Trail club members may join the crews in the field and may be involved in project administration.

 What Is Provided

 Once you arrive at the base camp, shelter, food, transportation to and from project sites, tools, safety equipment, and group camping gear (as available) are provided.
 Crew members need to bring work clothing, sturdy boots, and their own basic camping gear.